capdevon/jme-navmesh-ai/README.md

 Follow me to stay updated on the improvements I am working on.
 Write me your suggestions or report any bugs.

+⚠️ The com.jme3.recast4j.Detour.Crowd package is in the design phase and could vary a lot with each update.

 ### Recently added features:
 - NavMeshAgent that allows you to move the character in the Scene using the NavMesh.
 - NavMeshQueryFilter - Specifies which areas to consider when searching the NavMesh.